ibrahimymhafez/csi-breathing-rate/README.md

-# csi-breathing-rate-prediction

-# BreatheSmart: Contactless Breathing Rate Prediction Using Wi-Fi CSI
+Contactless Breathing Rate Prediction Using Wi-Fi CSI

-**Breathing Pattern and Rate Prediction Using Wi-Fi Channel State Information** Ibrahim Hafez — Department of Computer Science and Engineering, Egypt-Japan University of Science and Technology, Alexandria, Egypt

 This repository contains the modular, production-ready implementation of a deep learning system that estimates a person's respiratory rate — in